Home of the LEDmePlay. Since 2013.

 Before you can play, Wall'n'Ball expects you to set the difficulty level for the next game.
 You may use the joystick to choose among the game modes Easy, Relax and Work.

 Easy Mode is the default mode of Wall'n'Ball.
 The game starts in this mode if you selected nothing else.
 In Easy mode each arena has at least one open border.
 If the ball leaves the arena you lose one of your precious lives.
 If your seven lives are gone, you need to start over.
 Contrary to the original Breakout, there are arenas with one bat, two bats, three bats and even four bats.
 Playing with multiple bats at once demands quick reflexes, especially when there are also multiple balls on screen!

 Relax mode consists of arenas with all borders closed only.
 This means you cannot lose a life.
 Watching the unhurried action (or non-action?) almost creates a ruminant atmosphere.
 Relax mode has plenty of fancy arenas for you to discover, and it allows you to get accustomed to the game mechanics.

 Work Mode is the hardest mode.
 It is suited for experienced Wall'n'Ball players or for arcade game afficionados.
 The arenas are more challenging than in Easy mode.

 In a single game, you are in control of up to four bats simultaneously.
 Bats at the upper and lower edge of the arena are moved to the left or to the right by a corresponding joystick movement.
 Bats at the left or right edge of the arena are moved up or down by moving the respective joystick up or down.
 In a two player game the second player controls the left and the right bat(s) with his or her joystick.
 When a player caught the bonus item that equips the bat that touched the item with a gun, he or she may shoot a bullet using a fire button of the joystick.

-Watch the gameplay of Wall'n'Ball on our YouTube channel: Will be available soon.
+Watch the gameplay of Wall'n'Ball on our YouTube channel.